razak17/buffer-sticks.nvim/README.md

 - Visual representation of open buffers
 - Highlights for active, alternate, inactive, and modified buffers
 - List mode for quick buffer navigation or closing by typing characters
+- Filter mode with fuzzy search for finding buffers quickly
 - Custom action functions for building buffer pickers
 - Configurable positioning and appearance
 - Transparent background support